MUSIT-Norway/musit/service_core/README.md

-# Example microservice
+# Core microservice

-This directory contains the implementation of an example microservice using Playframework 2.
-Its not part of the MUSIT application but part of the training code for the MUSIT crew.
+This directory contains the implementation of basic core functionality microservices have access to so GUI layer can access this transparently.

+Examples of functionality you find here is:
+- token caching